-- Alcohol, illegal drugs - No illegal drugs or alcohol is allowed on University maintenance, construction or refurbishment sites, under any circumstances. - Contractors taking prescription drugs must consult their medical professional to ensure their work capability is not impaired. - Smoking - Smoking is not permitted on any University site. - Children and visitors - Contractors must not bring children or other unauthorised visitors onto the site.
-Note: Persons under the age of 16 are not permitted to work onsite. - Animals - Do not bring animals onsite unless they are specifically trained to guide or assist a person with a disability. - Cell phones - Cell phones are to be used for business calls only.
-Cell phone users must remove themselves from potential harm when using the phone. - Radios.
+- Alcohol, illegal drugs No illegal drugs or alcohol is allowed on University maintenance, construction or refurbishment sites, under any circumstances.
+Contractors taking prescription drugs must consult their medical professional to ensure their work capability is not impaired. - Smoking Smoking is not permitted on any University site. - Children and visitors Contractors must not bring children or other unauthorised visitors onto the site.
+Note: Persons under the age of 16 are not permitted to work onsite.